-Depending on the brand and storage conditions, spray paint can last a few months to several years.
+Depending on the brand and storage conditions, spray paint can last several months to several years.

 So, before you use anything, please read the labels!

-Also, keep in mind that spray paints start to deteriorate, so don’t buy too much at once.
+Also, remember that spray paints start to deteriorate, so don’t buy too much at once.

 What’s the minimum shelf life of spray paint?

 The general thumb rule is that spray paint has a two to three-year shelf life from the manufacturing date.
-This rule varies by brand; for example, certain spray paints have a 10-year shelf life.
+This rule varies by brand; certain spray paints have a 10-year shelf life.